Israeli minister sees another normalisation deal before U.S. election | Politics

 Israeli minister sees another normalisation deal before U.S. election

+U.S. Secretary of State Mike Pompeo said on Wednesday that the United States had begun the process of removing Sudan from its list of state sponsors of terrorism and was also working "diligently" to get Khartoum to recognize Israel.
+Israeli Intelligence Minister Eli Cohen said he believed Israel was "very close to normalising ties with Sudan".

+Pompeo stopped short of saying Sudan's removal would be linked to whether it would agree to normalize relations with Israel.
 Akunis said several countries were candidates to normalise relations with Israel.
 He did not name these, saying that it was "customary" to let the first official word come from Washington.

-"I will be very happy if the announcement will happen - and before the elections in the United States," he said.
-(Writing by Dan Williams Editing by Peter Graff)
+But U.S. Ambassador to Israel David Friedman did not indicate any imminent diplomatic breakthrough.
+"More nations that are in the Arab League will normalize and make peace with Israel, I have no doubt, it is a certainty.
+How many, in what order, I think everyone is just going to have to wait and see," he told a conference hosted by Israel Hayom newspaper and the Kohelet Policy Forum think-tank.
+(Writing by Dan Williams; Editing by Peter Graff and Alex Richardson)

 - READ MORE ON: